Guided Wave Testing GWT

 - The effect of coatings: bitumen wrap and similar heavy coatings cause high attenuation.

 - Pipe condition: a corroded line scatters the UT signal and reduces range.

 - Pipe features such as welds: each weld typically reflects 20% of the signal.
 If there are no other limiting factors, six welds is the maximum.

-- Bends and ‘T’ junctions: distort the signal; you generally cannot test beyond a bend.
+- Bends and ‘T’ junctions: they distort the signal, and you generally cannot test beyond a bend.

 - Contents: high viscosity liquids or waxy deposits attenuate the signal.